kanchanchy/kanchanchy.github.io/_pages/publications.md

 Deep Learning with Spatiotemporal Data: A Deep Dive into GeotorchAI
 ------
-Accepted in IEEE 40th International Conference on Data Engineering (ICDE 2024)
+Published in the IEEE 40th International Conference on Data Engineering (ICDE) 2024

 Kanchan Chowdhury, Mohamed Sarwat